A quiet room in the noise

 Begin with the core texts (Yeshua)

-Living Way, Living Suttas, and Wisdom Gospels—the central thread if you want the default door.
+The Living Way, Living Suttas, and Wisdom Gospels.
+This is the default door if you want the center of the project first.

 Best for first-time visitors without another entry.